johnnyw66/SAP2/README.md

 The function 'B+0' should not latch the Flag Register.)

-See the sheet called *Proposed New ISA* in the spreadsheet for updates.
+See '*Proposed New ISA*' in the spreadsheet for updates.

 Swapping the 32-bit ROM for 8-bit ROMs